-- We will not train you on how to assemble your bike / fix a puncture / lube your chain / GPS usage.
+- We will not train you on how to assemble your bike / fix a puncture / lube your chain / use your GPS.

-- We will provide training and guidance at the Prologue but not during the event proper.
+- We will provide training and guidance at the Prologue but not during the event.

-- DO NOT seek assistance when at the start line on 26 Sep - we will ignore you!!
+- DO NOT seek assistance when at the start line - we have our own panics to deal with!!